Originally published: May 2025

 Before the court hearing, agents must compile and submit all relevant case documents electronically.

-If the possession order is granted, the landlord must seek enforcement if the tenant doesn’t leave.
-This means that county court bailiffs or High Court Enforcement Officers (HCEO), if requested in the application, can proceed with eviction, with at least 14 days' notice given beforehand.
+If the possession order is granted and enforced through a court order, the landlord must seek enforcement if the tenant doesn’t vacate the property.
+This means that county court bailiffs or High Court Enforcement Officers (HCEOs), if requested in the application, can proceed with eviction, with at least 14 days' notice.

-Court proceedings can start once the Section 8 notice period ends.
-The Government guidelines current guidelines estimate an 8-week wait for a hearing.
+Court proceedings can commence once the Section 8 notice period ends.
+The current government guidelines estimate an 8-week wait for a hearing.

 If any cases escalate further and require county court bailiffs or HCEO intervention, a landlord could face longer delays in reclaiming possession of their property.

-In high-demand areas, agents and landlords may wait up to nine months for an eviction, potentially leading to substantial rent arrears for the landlord and, subsequently, the letting agent.
+In high-demand areas, agents and landlords may wait up to nine months for an eviction, potentially resulting in substantial rent arrears for the landlord and, subsequently, for the letting agent.

-These timelines are highly likely to increase once the Renters' Rights Bill becomes law.
+These timelines are highly likely to increase now that the Renters' Rights Act has become law.

-During the Committee Stage of the Bill, for example, Conservative MP Jerome Mayhew stressed the need to strengthen the court system before Section 8 becomes the sole eviction process.
+During the Commons Committee Stage of the Act, Conservative MP Jerome Mayhew stressed the need to strengthen the court system before Section 8 becomes the sole eviction process.

 Mayhew noted: “When we move to a Section 8 ground, that will require more resources and scrutiny, quite rightly, but without investment in the court system, we will not deliver what either renters or landlords need.”